-Specific Criteria Covered 3.2
+3.2 Specific Criteria Covered

-3.2.1 Specific criteria covered by Medicaid
+3.2.1 Specific Criteria Covered by Medicaid

-Medicaid shall cover Medically Monitored Intensive Inpatient Services when the beneficiary meets ALL the following criteria:
+Medicaid shall cover Medically Monitored Intensive Inpatient Services when the beneficiary meets the following criteria:

-- has a current substance use disorder (SUD) diagnosis as defined by the a.
-Diagnostic and Statistical Manual of Mental Disorders Fifth Edition (DSM-5), or any subsequent editions of this reference material; and - b. meets American Society of Addiction Medicine (ASAM Criteria) Third Edition, 2013 for ASAM Level 3.7 Medically Monitored Intensive Inpatient Services admission criteria.
+- has a current substance use disorder (SUD) diagnosis as defined by the Diagnostic and Statistical Manual of Mental Disorders Fifth Edition (DSM)-5, or any subsequent editions of this reference material; - b. meets American Society of Addiction Medicine (ASAM) Level 3.7 Medically Monitored Intensive Inpatient Services admission criteria as defined in The ASAM Criteria, Third Edition, 2013; and c. the beneficiary is: